 Causes of Cocaine Addiction

-Due to these dangers, cocaine detox should be supervised by a medical professional.
-Detoxing at a hospital or detox center is the safest choice because it allows for medical monitoring.
-Another benefit of detox programs is the emphasis on transitioning into addiction treatment.
-Working with a cocaine detox program will put you in touch with the right resources to make decisions for future treatment.
+Due to these dangers and potential side effects, cocaine detox should be supervised by a medical professional.
+Detoxing at a hospital or detox center is often the safest choice because it allows for 24/7 medical monitoring.
+Another benefit of detox programs is the emphasis on transitioning into addiction treatment, which can help lower the chance of relapse after detoxification.
+Working with a cocaine detox program can help put you in touch with the right resources to make decisions for the next stages of substance abuse treatment.

-A doctor and a team of nurses monitor the detox process.
-During detox, you will be supervised 24/7.
+At Profound Treatment in Los Angeles, Woodland Hills, a team of medical professionals will monitor the complete detox process.
+During a cocaine or stimulant detox, you will be supervised 24/7.
 This ensures that you remain safe during detox.
 This also allows for withdrawal symptoms to be managed through prescription medication.

 What Is Cocaine Withdrawal?

 When someone stops using cocaine, or the drug wears off, they experience what is sometimes referred to as a “comedown.”
 This stage of drug use is the beginning stage of cocaine withdrawal.
 Symptoms of cocaine withdrawal look different for everyone, and withdrawal timelines vary.

 When Is Medical Detox Necessary for Cocaine Withdrawal?

 For people who have a long and severe history of cocaine use, medical detox may be necessary.
 Medical detox is necessary when someone has taken too much cocaine and is experiencing cocaine toxicity.
 Cocaine toxicity is serious and can have life-threatening consequences.
 These consequences include seizures, irregular breathing, cardiac arrest, respiratory failure, or coma.5